edrandall-dev/tf-windows-desktop/README.md

 }
 ```

-**Note**: The output `rdp_connection_info` will display sensitive information.
-Ensure you handle this output securely.
+**Note**: This output includes sensitive information, so handle it securely.

 ## Security Considerations
+This configuration is intentionally simplified for a quick dev environment and doesn’t follow all production-level security practices.
+Here’s a rundown of the security setup:
-- **Key Management**: Keep your private key file secure and restrict access to it.
+- **Key Management**: Keep your private key secure, as it’s required to decrypt the AWS-provided Windows Administrator password.
-- **Security Group**: The provided security group configuration allows RDP access from any IP (`0.0.0.0/0`).
-Modify this for more restricted access (e.g., your IP only) for improved security.
+- **Security Group**: By default, this configuration restricts RDP access to your IP only.
+However, if IP retrieval fails, the configuration won’t apply correctly.
+Re-run Terraform once your IP can be retrieved.
-- **Password Handling**: The `rsadecrypt` function decrypts the Windows Administrator password and outputs it.
-Handle this password securely and ensure that only authorised personnel have access.
+- **Password Handling**: The password is decrypted and displayed in Terraform’s output.
+Ensure only authorised individuals can access this output.
-- **Billing Alarms**: Set up an AWS billing alarm to monitor usage and avoid unexpected charges.
-- **Environment Teardown**: Always run `terraform destroy` after completing your tasks to ensure that resources are deleted and no unnecessary charges are incurred.
+- **Environment Teardown**: Always run `terraform destroy` when you’re finished to prevent lingering charges and minimise exposure.

-- **Certificate Warnings**: Users will encounter a certificate warning when connecting to the RDP session.
-Ensure you trust the server and accept the certificate prompt to proceed.
+## Conclusion
+This Terraform configuration provides a quick and easy way to spin up a Windows Server on AWS with basic networking and security setup, ideal for development and testing.
+It’s not intended for production but is a convenient solution for temporary use.
+Happy testing!